JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

     -   The learning rate can be picked by monitoring learning curves that plot the objective function over time.
     -   The optimal learning rate is typically higher than the learning rate that yields the best performance after the first ~100 iterations, but not so high that it causes instability..
 -   For computer vision:
-    -   Use data augmentation as long as flipping the images doesn’t fundamentally change it.
-Contrast normalization is another safe pre-processing ste.
+    -   Use data augmentation as long as flipping the images doesn’t fundamentally change the image.
+Contrast normalization is another safe pre-processing step.
     -   Batch normalization, pooling, and padding are common tools to use with convolutional neural networks.
 Batch normalization may make dropout redundant.
 -   For natural language processing:
     -   Long short term memory (LSTM) networks typically outperform other neural networks.
     -   Pre-trained word embeddings (ex. word2vec, word2glove, etc.) are powerful.
 -   Random search typically converges to good hyperparameters faster than grid search.
 -   Debugging strategies:
-    -   Visualize the model in action: Look at samples of images and what the model detects.
+    -   __Visualize the model in action:__ Look at samples of images and what the model detects.
 This helps determine if the quantitative performance numbers are reasonable.
-    -   Visualize the worst mistakes: This can reveal problems with pre-processing or labeling.
+    -   __Visualize the worst mistakes:__ This can reveal problems with pre-processing or labeling.
-    -   Fit a tiny dataset when the training error is high.
-This helps determine genuine underfitting vs. software defects .
+    -   __Fit a tiny dataset when the training error is high:__ This helps determine genuine underfitting vs. software defects .
-    -   Monitor a histogram of activations and gradients: Do this for about one epoch.
+    -   __Monitor a histogram of activations and gradients:__ Do this for about one epoch.
 This tells us if the units saturate and how often.
 The gradient should be about 1% of the parameter.

 # Full comprehensive notes